 - Given the speed of my being made redundant, the lack of transparency regarding objective criteria and the closeness in time to my whistleblowing, it is possible that the real reason for being redundant was due to my protected disclosure about my manager.

 - This could be sex discrimination in the form of victimisation and direct discrimination, as well as being unfair dismissal.

-The following questions are material to establishing what actually happened, and should be incorporated into the investigation:-
+The following questions are material for establishing what actually happened, and should be incorporated into the investigation:-

 - Please state who made the decision to make me redundant, when and the reasons.

 - Please name anyone else consulted, on what dates and what were their views.

 - Please provide a full list of my duties prior to my redundancy.